What is digital PR?

 It can help you…

-However, before you start working on a digital PR campaign, it’s important that you clearly define your marketing objectives and set clear goals.
+However, before you start working on a digital PR campaign, it’s important that you clearly define objectives for your digital marketing strategy and set clear goals.

 As mentioned previously, even though there are many trustworthy PR services, most of them cost a lot of money.